WindowsOnARM32/Surface2Setup/README.md

 # Surface2Setup
-Setup Windows RT 10 Preview on Surface 2
+Install Windows RT 10 Preview on your Surface 2

 Features:

 1. Support installing both the original Windows RT 8.1 and a customized Windows RT 10 from recovery
-2. Contains the necessary parts to disable Secure Boot (potentially could be run in the recovery directly instead of Windows RT, although untested since my device is already unlocked)
+2. Contains the script to disable Secure Boot (potentially could be run in the recovery directly instead of Windows RT, although untested since my device is already unlocked)
 3. Post installation setup

 # Folder structure